The River Ems, one of only about 200 such chalk streams on the planet, is in desperate need of friends.

 The pump was eventually fixed, and rain helped to restore some flow.
 Portsmouth Water apologised, referring to ‘technical problems’.
 It's likely that the river and its wildlife will take years to recover.
 This temporary crisis, terrible in itself, highlighted the long-term issues with the management of the river.

 It also prompted the newly-formed Friends of the Ems, which had been preparing to go public, to bring its plans forward and start its campaign.
-See our proposal to save the river here.
+See a proposal to save the river here.

-We have gained the support of local councillors and our MP (you can check the progress of her work here).
+We have gained the support of local politicians.

 The plight of the Ems shocked local people again in 2022, when poor rainfall led to a major drying of the river.